defi-ventures/BlockX-chain/docs/guides/metamask.md

 ## Known issues

-Currently, it's not possible to add custom tokens (even for APhotons) unless you deploy a token contract (eg: ERC20).
+Currently, it's not possible to add custom tokens (even for ATokns) unless you deploy a token contract (eg: ERC20).